Navybits/grow-doc/docs/index.md

 ## <a name="query_box">Query box</a>

-How to integrate query box in header ?
 The QueyBox allows us to search and filter upon listed records .
 Using [`ListDefaultView`](#list_view_feature), it's hidden by default unless you set the prop `useQueryBox` to true.
 `Query box` offers: